Auxiliary iterative schemes for the discrete operators on de Rham complex: Two preconditioners

 it is the discrete problem of the equation

-On different levels of geometric multigrid mesh, their low frequencies are similar.
-However, we replace $ \mcM_{k-1}^{-1} $ by a symmetric positive definite matrix $ \mcU $.
-To catch the low frequencies of fine meshes using coarse meshes, the spectral distribution of $ \mcU $ and $ \mcM_{k-1}^{-1} $ should be similar.
-The condition number of the mass equation $ \mcM_{k-1} $ is usually small.
-The spectral radius of $ \mcM_{k-1} $ is in proportion to $ h^d $, i.e.
+We replace $ \mcM_{k-1}^{-1} $ by a symmetric positive definite matrix $ \mcU $ in \eqref{auxiliary_eig}.
+To coarse meshes to correct the low frequencies on fine meshes, the spectral distribution of $ \mcU $ and $ \mcM_{k-1}^{-1} $ should be similar.
+Algorithm \ref{MGVC} is a V-cycle multigrid method.

-Here, $ d $ is the dimension of the physical space and $ h $ is the mesh size.
-Then according to these, we propose some principles for the choice of $ \mcU $ in using multigrid: \begin{itemize} \item $ \mcU $ is sparse enough. \item $ \mcU $ has small condition number. \item $ \rho(\mcU) \varpropto 1 / h^d $. \end{itemize} Algorithm \ref{MGVC} is a V-cycle multigrid method.